Minium: Marshall has one of the best football programs, yet most tragic histories, in Conference USA

 Holliday has taken the Herd to bowls in five of the past seven seasons, and Marshall won all five.

-The fans at Marshall chant “We Are Marshall,” at every home game.
-You’ll hear 1,000 or so of them at Foreman Field at S.B.
-Ballard Stadium on Saturday.
+The fans at Marshall chant “We Are Marshall,” at every home game, as perhaps 1,000 or so did earlier this year when the Herd defeated ODU in Norfolk.

 "I was at Florida, I was at N.C.
 State and I was at West Virginia," Holliday said.
 "Those are all great places, but I've never been to a place where their football team means more to the fan base than it does at Marshall.